MechanicalRabbit/DataKnots.jl/doc/src/shapes.md

                          (name = "DORIS A", position = "CROSSING GUARD", salary = missing, rate = 19.38)])
         ]

-In this collection, each department record has two attributes: *name* and *employee*.
-Each employee record has four attributes: *name*, *position*, *salary*, and *rate*.
-The *employee* attribute is plural; *salary* and *rate* are optional.
+In this collection, each department record has two fields: *name* and *employee*.
+Each employee record has four fields: *name*, *position*, *salary*, and *rate*.
+The *employee* field is plural; *salary* and *rate* are optional.

+Physically, this collection is stored as a tree of interleaving `TupleVector` and `BlockVector` objects with regular `Vector` objects as the tree leaves.
-The structure of this collection can be described using `NativeShape`, `OutputShape`, and `RecordShape` objects.
+The structure of this collection can be described by a congruent tree composed of `RecordShape`, `OutputShape`, and `NativeShape` objects.

-`NativeShape` specifies the type of atomic Julia data.
+`NativeShape` corresponds to regular Julia `Vector` objects and specifies the type of the vector elements.

     NativeShape(String)
     #-> NativeShape(String)

-`OutputShape` specifies the label, the domain, and the cardinality of a record attribute.
+`OutputShape` specifies the label, the domain and the cardinality of a record field.
+The data of a record field is stored in a `BlockVector` object.
+Accordingly, the field domain is the shape of the `BlockVector` elements and the field cardinality is the cardinality of the `BlockVector`.
+When the domain is represented by `NativeShape`, we could instead specify the respective Julia type.
+The `REG` cardinality is assumed by default.

     OutputShape(:position, NativeShape(String), REG)
     #-> OutputShape(:position, String)

 `RecordShape` describes the structure of a record.
+It contains a list of field shapes and corresponds to a `TupleVector` with `BlockVector` columns.

     emp_shp =
         RecordShape(OutputShape(:name, String),